Skip to main content

 3. In the left panel, click the virtual machine to transfer files from.

-5. Drag-and-drop the files from the right panel (the virtual machine) to the left panel (the vault).
+5. In the new window, drag-and-drop the files from the right panel (the virtual machine) to the left panel (the vault).

 6. Once done, click Close.

-Transfer Files into a Virtual Machine from the Vault Access Directories
+Transfer Files from the Vault into a Virtual Machine

 1. Go to the Virtual Machines icon in the top left taskbar.